 2. P90X - Travis loves these workouts.
 A friend of mine says her husband loves them too.
 I don’t know if it’s Tony Horton’s goofy personality or the fact that these workouts incorporate a lot of strength training and have a more “manly” feel to them.
 These aren’t the Jane Fonda and Sweatin’ to the Oldies workouts guys saw their moms do!

-Cons – There are a few times he swears.
+Cons – he swears a few times.

 Pros - T-Tapp is very rehabilitative, especially for the lower back and knees.
 I used it after a neck injury and I was amazed by how much it helped.

+4. Shazzy Fitness – I just tried Shazzy Fitness recently and it has quickly become one of my favorites.
+It’s a Christian-based dance fitness program featuring easy-to-follow 10-minute dance workouts.
 Pros – I really appreciated the fact that I didn’t have to worry about music lyrics or immodest attire.
 I love the dancing and like that even the kids could join me (no immodest movements).
 If I could sum up Shazzy Fitness in one word, I’d say: addicting!